GrigorijSkult/PokerHandsComparingAlgorithm/ReadMe.md

 2. Download .jar file from https://github.com/GrigorijSkult/PokerHandsComparingAlgorithm/blob/master/src/main/resources/PokerHandsComparingAlgorithm.jar or get it from`PokerHandsComparingAlgorithm\src\main\resources`;
 3. Run Command Prompt or its analogue;
 4. Input  `java -jar c:\path\to\jar\file\PokerHandsComparingAlgorithm.jar` and press Enter.
 Replace `c:\path\to\jar\file\` with the actual path.
-If all is done correctly you will receive output `Program is started`;
-5. Perform data input described in "General information on the use";
+5. Perform data input described in "General information on the use" and press Enter;
-6. Next output is hand list sorted by strength.
+6. Next output line is hand list sorted by strength.

 Now you can repeat step №4 to calculate a new data.

-To stop the program, input `--exit`
+In the case of the multiple lines input, one line of input corresponds to exactly one line of sequential output.

 -----